juanescorreap/holbertonschool-low_level_programming/0x10-variadic_functions/README.md

+# 0x10.
+C - Variadic functions

-Project by Juan Esteban Correa for Holberton School
+Project developed by Juan Esteban Correa Pérez as part of the foundations program at Holberton School.

+It's purpose is to help the student understand:

+What are variadic functions
+How to use va_start, va_arg and va_end macros
+Why and how to use the const type qualifier